 2. Trolls and Risk to Your Business’s Reputation

-There were stories of “trolls” all over the media recently.
-These trolls are not the type which live under bridges you understand, these are the type that trawl social media sites and take every opportunity to post abusive and distasteful messages to people they either do or do not know.
+There are constantly stories of “trolls” in the media.
+These trolls are not the type which live under bridges you understand.
+These are the type that trawl social media sites and take every opportunity to post abusive and distasteful messages to people they either do or do not know.

 Dealing with abuse between employees is one thing but what if one of your employees is uncovered as being a “troll” participating in a broader social media campaign?